Rentap: Battle of Kerangan Peris

-On 19 August 1844 at Karangan Peris in the Skrang area, Rentap first fought against Brooke's forces.
-He ambushed the advance trackers of Brooke's reconnoitring troop with a formidable array of war boats and thousands of men on either bank of the river, placed to effectively use spears and blowpipes.
+On 19 August 1844 at Karangan Peris in the Skrang area was where Rentap first fought against Brooke's forces.
+He ambushed the advance trackers of Brooke's reconnoitering troop with a formidable array of war boats and thousands of men on either bank of the river, placed to effectively use spears and blowpipes.
 With boats and bamboo rafts blocking their retreat, the troop's white leader Mr Stewart, a Malay chief Datuk Patinggi Ali and 30 of his men were killed, and 56 others were wounded.
-This was the first time the Brooke officers saw how devastating the fighting and war by the Iban were.
+This was the first time the Brooke officers saw how devastating the fighting and war with the Iban were.

 On 26 August, a Skrang chief arrived, deputed by the other chiefs of Skrang to assure Captain Keppel of their submission and desire for peace.

 Battle of Beting Maru

 In 1849, the Iban of Saribas and Skrang combined forces to attack those living near the Batang Rajang river mouth.
 Brooke quickly employed his warship to surprise them upon their return.
 When the Iban troop reached the Beting Maru sandbar, they were bombarded by cannon fire.
-Sensing danger, some of the Saribas boats stopped at the sandbar and disembarked to escape overland to Saribas with two main boats made daring attacks on the schooner but was deflected, thus escaping into the Saribas River.
-Brooke force chased after them upriver.
-At the Battle of Nanga Peka, the Paku Iban and Malay troops enticed Brooke force into a fight after which the Brooke force suffered casualties including 3 sons of their Iban chief, Jugah of Lundu.
-After this defeat, Brooke force returned to Kuching and sent a captive home to bring Brooke's message requesting the Iban to surrender at Kuching at once to avoid further attack.
+Sensing danger, some of the Saribas boats stopped at the sandbar and disembarked to escape overland to Saribas while two main boats made daring attacks on the schooner but were defeated, and tried to escape into the Saribas River.
+Brooke's force chased after them upriver.
+At the Battle of Nanga Peka, the Paku Iban and Malay troops enticed Brooke's force into a fight after which Brooke's force suffered casualties including three sons of their Iban chief, Jugah of Lundu.
+After this defeat, Brooke's force returned to Kuching and sent a captive home to bring Brooke's message requesting the Iban to surrender at Kuching at once to avoid further attack.
 Meanwhile, the Skrang boats tried to escape by paddling to the Batang Lupar river mouth where they were unsuccessfully ambushed by Brooke's schooner, the Nemesis, which was lying in wait for their return.